Open-Sourced-Olaf/Get-svg-icons/README.md

 # Get Svg Icons
-A VS code extension for inline replacement of icons to svg
+View icons from bootstrap's icon library and insert them into your code through snippets.

+## Installation

+- Go to VS Marketplace https://marketplace.visualstudio.com/items?itemName=marcochan.get-svg-icons to install the extension

 ## Features

 ### Side Panel with customizable icons

 - Side Panel with around 1300+ icons
-- Users could search (font_name or tags associated with it) and choose the desired icon
+- Users can search (font_name or tags associated with it) and choose the desired icon
 - An inline replacement of the icon with its corresponding svg in the code editor on the desired line of code.
+- Users can change the height and width of the svg directly from the side-panel
 ![demo](https://github.com/Open-Sourced-Olaf/Get-svg-icons/blob/staging/Images/side-panel.gif)

 ### Inline Icon suggestions